-Note: It is also possible to configure the BSP root directory using the build option toolchain.dir, instead of the application option deploy.bsp.root.dir.
-This allow to configure a MicroEJ Firmware by specifying both the Platform (using the target.platform.dir option) and the BSP at build level, without having to modify the application options files.
+Note: It is also possible to configure the BSP root directory by setting the build option toolchain.dir, instead of the application option deploy.bsp.root.dir.
+This allows to configure a MicroEJ Firmware by specifying both the Platform (using the target.platform.dir option) and the BSP at build level, without having to modify the application options files.